elasticio/elasticio.github.io/content/_getting-started/first-flow.md

 since: 20190613
 ---

 This document provides a step-by-step instruction on creating a basic [Integration Flow](integration-flow).
 It is intended for platform users who have little to no experience in Flow creation.
-The instruction includes the following sections: [configuring trigger](#configuring-trigger), [configuring action step](#configuring-action-steps) and [post-creation activities](#post-creation-activities).
+The instruction includes the following sections: [configuring trigger](#configuring-trigger), [configuring action steps](#configuring-action-steps) and [post-creation activities](#post-creation-activities).

 ## Configuring Trigger